Skip to main content

 Usage meter visual for ChatGPT Pro Codex showing dashboard, /status, weekly watch, credits, and API key lanes

-The dashboard is the account-side meter.
-Use it for remaining included usage, reset timing, credits, and limit banners.
+The dashboard or limit banner is the account-side meter.
+Use it for remaining included usage, reset timing, credits, and available plan options.
 It is the place to check before you assume Pro has more room, before you buy credits, and before you tell a teammate that a limit is a product bug.

 The CLI command is the work-surface meter.
 Run it inside the active session: